MRC-CBU/cbu_bayesian_sequential_designs/README.md

 Folder for all the scripts.
 Has a ./utils subfolder that contains some helper functions for various purposes.

 analysis_output:
 For preprocessing and other stats results from various analysis.
-Contains an example analyzed output in the "results_1" folder, where we simulated all the combination of the following factors: minN=24, batchSize=12, maxN=600, BF10 criteria of 6 or 10, BF01 criteria of 6 or 10, one-tailed and two-tailed, paired and unpaired t-test.
+Contains an example analyzed output in the "results_1" folder, where we simulated all the combination of the following factors: d=0 or d=0.5, minN=24, batchSize=12, maxN=600, BF10 criteria of 6 or 10, BF01 criteria of 6 or 10, one-tailed and two-tailed, paired and unpaired t-test.

 # Authors: